chrismd2/CSci-415-Group-3/readme.txt

               - Take a password as input
               - Convert password to hash with salt value
               - Compare the hashes
-       Rainbow Attack
+              - The user end should compute the hash Rainbow Attack
               - Create rainbow file from a dictionary of words then calculate the hashes with salt values from user ids